S1ro1/S1ro1/README.md

 ### 👨‍💻: About Me :

-I'm a computer science student currently in 3rd year of Bachelor's degree at Brno University of Technology.
+I'm a computer science student currently in the 1st year year of Master's degree at Brno University of Technology, studying Machine Learning and Artificial Intelligence.

 - :telescope: I'm working as a freelance Data Scientist